mdsimon2/RPi-CamillaDSP/README.md

 ## Background

-### Why would I want to use CamillaDSP on a RPi?
+### Why use CamillaDSP on a RPi?

 This tutorial is geared towards 2 channel audio as it is somewhat difficult to get multichannel audio in to a RPi.
 Typical applications are DIY active speakers / subwoofers such as Directiva R1 (4+ channels), LXmini + sub(s) or LX 521.4 (8+ channels).
 Another good application is passive stereo speakers with 3+ subwoofers.
-Although it is possible to use other hardware with CamillaDSP, a RPi offers GPIO pins which are useful for integrating a display and has the ability to be used as a USB gadget.
+Although it is possible to use other hardware with CamillaDSP, a RPi offers GPIO pins which are useful for integrating a [display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display) and has the ability to be used as a USB gadget.

-### How does this work?
+### How does it work?

-Starting point is a RPi4 or RPi5 running either Raspberry Pi OS Lite or Ubuntu Server 64 bit.
+Starting point is a RPi4 or RPi5 running either Raspberry Pi OS Lite 64 bit or Ubuntu Server 64 bit.
 RPi4 is recommended over RPi5 due to lower cost and better thermal performance.
 However, RPi5 is required for multichannel I2S applications such as the HifiBerry DAC8x.

-CamillaDSP will be set up such that it is always running on the RPi as a service.
+CamillaDSP will be installed such that it is always running on the RPi as a service.
 A web browser based GUI is available to configure CamillaDSP after initial setup.

 CamillaDSP requires a capture device and playback device, the capture device is the input and playback device is the output.

-The capture device can be a variety of things, it can be the RPi itself with software audio players such as squeezelite or shairport-sync playing to an ALSA loopback, it can be the same device as the playback device in the case of an audio interface with analog/digital inputs, or it can be a separate device such as a TOSLINK to USB card.
+The capture device can be a variety of things, it can be the RPi itself with software audio players such as squeezelite or shairport-sync playing to an ALSA loopback, the same device as the playback device in the case of an audio interface with analog/digital inputs, or a separate device such as a TOSLINK to USB card.
 The main point here is that CamillaDSP is NOT limited to applications that use a RPi as a source.

 The playback device is either a USB DAC/DDC, HDMI output of the RPi or HAT DAC/DDC.
 Between the capture device and the playback device is where the magic happens, CamillaDSP can implement channel routing, IIR filters, FIR filters, volume control (w/ dynamic loudness), resampling and delay.
 The RPi is surprising powerful and is able to do much more than any miniDSP product that exists today.